John-David Duggar’s ‘Creepy’ Wedding Vows To Wife Abbie Burnett, Per ‘In Touch’

 Fans were thrilled to learn of the courtship and marriage of perpetual Duggar bachelor John-David to Abbie Grace Burnett.
 For those who chose to watch TLC’s webisodes of the event, watching Duggar recite his handwritten vows to his soon-to-be Mrs. had a creepy slant.

-The couple, who were wed on Sunday, November 4, was showcased in a series of clips that provided much juicy material for fans of the family’s television series Counting On.
+The couple, who wed on Sunday, November 4, was showcased in a series of clips that provided much juicy material for fans of the family’s television series Counting On.
 But it was one part of the couple’s actual wedding that creeped viewers out, according to In Touch.

 During his personalized vows to Abbie Duggar, John-David vowed to kiss her at the most “inopportune times” and when she “least expects it.”